Haroon96/gTagger/README.md

 - Works in CLI and can be imported into Python

 ## Installation
-- Install using `pip install git+https://github.com/Haroon96/gTagger`
+- Install using `pip install --upgrade git+https://github.com/Haroon96/gTagger`
 - [Signup on Genius](https://genius.com/developers) to get an API token
 - Run the program and enter the token when prompted